DarkFather63/myFlix-Angular-client/README.md

 # MyFlixAngularClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.
+To use the app you will need to install Angular.

 ## Development server